yhassanzadeh13/GC-Delay-Study/README.md

 In order to collect realistic network statistics, the Google Cloud Compute Engine service was used.
 Instances were deployed in multiple locations distributed all over the globe.
 Once the instances we deployed, SkipNodes were started and initialized on the instances.
 The instructions to launching the nodes can be found in the documentation for mass deployment.

 ### Testing
 Using the RemoteAccessTool, any one of the nodes in the SkipGraph can be accessed in order to start the testing.
+You can choose one of two types of pinging, either using ICMP echo requests or RMI calls.
 Once the testing starts, the tool traverses the graph in order to create a list of all the nodes in the SkipGraph.
 Once the list is complete, the tool makes every node in the list ping every other node X times.
 In order to spread the pinging attempts over a longer period, the tool allows the user to split the X pinging attempts into N equally sized chunks.

 ### Logging
 The RemoteAccessTool will output a .CSV file that contains all the logs collected from the pinging attempts.
 The output file looks something like this: